 L-Carnitine increases athletic performance

 The demographic group that uses pre-workout supplements the most are athletes.
 Because they stimulate the adrenal gland, they help athletes to train harder during demanding and intense training sessions.
 Unfortunately, the effect only lasts between 5-15 minutes at best.

-L-carnitine has a different method.
+Using L-carnitine as a pre workout supplement has a different effect.
 First of all, it can increase muscle mass.
 How exactly does it do it?
 It’s been proven that around 98% of the testosterone in the body has no effect whatsoever on muscle gains.
 The only effective and useful component is free testosterone.
 That means that only the remaining 2% of our body’s testosterone can help with muscle gains.

 How does L-carnitine help in this regard?
 It basically increases the utilization of testosterone in our bodies.
 The supplement increases the number of androgen receptors in the body that can form binding links with free testosterone molecules.

 Besides the fact that it helps with building muscle mass, L-carnitine also gives you extra energy which in turn saves your muscle glycogen reserves.
 And when you are training intensely, L-carnitine can help get rid of the lactate acid build up in the muscles a lot faster.
 That means less discomfort for you during your training.
 It has also proven itself to be useful when increasing the workload, which means you can train with higher intensity.

 The most commonly used supplements by bodybuilders when it comes to recovery are whey protein and BCAAs.
 However, L-carnitine can you with increasing both the short and long term recovery of your body.
 As we previously mentioned, it can help you clear the buildup of lactate acid in the muscles.
 It is also capable of giving the muscle fibers a shorter time to recuperate especially after intense training sessions.